ErnoMitrovic/WebSeekers/README.md

 # User stories

 >As an user of the application I want the ability to send the SOS message even if I didn't have local internet connection.
->- End user goal: Send SOS message
+>- End user goal: Send SOS message.
->- End business goal: Track where users are in a disaster scenario
+>- End business goal: Track where users are in a disaster scenario.
->- Acceptance criteria: Send Message, User receives confirmation, Message is sent to the cloud, Admin receives the information on the Dashboard
+>- Acceptance criteria: Send Message, User receives confirmation, Message is sent to the cloud, Admin receives the information on the Dashboard.
->- Measurement of success: Admin receive the location of the user in an inhospitable scenario
+>- Measurement of success: Admin receive the location of the user in an inhospitable scenario.

 >As an admin of the application I want to send confirmation messages to the users through the network.
->- End user goal:Send confirmation message
+>- End user goal:Send confirmation message.
->- End business goal: Notify users that their message was received
+>- End business goal: Notify users that their message was received.
->- Acceptance criteria: Admin sends confirmation, cloud send to the mininet, user receives confirmation
+>- Acceptance criteria: Admin sends confirmation, cloud send to the mininet, user receives confirmation.
 >- Measurement of success: User receives message confirmation in an inhospitable scenario

 >As a helping organization I want to recieve SOS messages to operate quickly.
->- End user goal: recieve SOS messages
+>- End user goal: recieve SOS messages.
->- End bussiness goal: operate quickly during a disaster scenario
+>- End bussiness goal: operate quickly during a disaster scenario.
 >- Acceptance criteria: Request SOS message, Server recieves the query, Drones interconnect to send the message, Message is send to the organization.
->- Measurement of success: Organization recieves the location of the user in an inhospitable scenario
+>- Measurement of success: Organization recieves the location of the user in an inhospitable scenario.

 # Planning
 ## Sprint planning
 All sprints are one week long.
 Sprint planning takes place at the beginning of the week.
 ## Sprint review and retro
-Sprint review and sprint retro occur at the end of each week when deliverables are sent to professors
+Sprint review and sprint retro occur at the end of each week when deliverables are sent to professors.

 <!-- MARKDOWN LINKS & IMAGES -->